-As more and more Glasgow residents were buried at the Necropolis, several extensions had to be added in the late 19th-century, and today the entire site covers a remarkable 37 acres.
-A network of paths meander all the way through the graveyard which provide an interesting walk through Glasgow’s history that is quite unlike any other in the city.
+As more and more Glasgow residents were buried at the Necropolis several extensions had to be added in the late 19th-century, and today the entire site covers a remarkable 37 acres.
+A network of paths meanders all the way through the graveyard which provides an interesting walk through Glasgow’s history that’s quite unlike any other in the city.

 Open from 7.00am till 4:30pm daily.

 House for an Art Lover

 The House for an Art Lover is based on a 1901 design by Charles Rennie Mackintosh, although it was actually constructed between 1989 and 1996.

 Situated on land in Bellahouston Park in central Glasgow, the building has become a focal point for displaying art exhibitions by some of Glasgow’s leading talent as well as encouraging an interest in art, design and architecture for visitors.
 In addition to the galleries, there are regular workshops and artist conferences held at the site, while a cafe and shops cater for tourists.